 model railroading 101

 The following words and definitions are commonly used in model railroading.
-This information is provided to help new modelers, so that they may better understand some of the language used in our great hobby.
+This information is provided to help new modelers better understand some of the language used in our great hobby.

 Layout: the term used to refer to how an individual sets up his or her model railroad.
 Layouts can fit in a briefcase, fill entire buildings, or circle your property (garden railways).
 My site focuses on Michigan rail lines both past and present.